AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

 =============

 There are several visualization tools that can be used for  plotfiles.
-The standard tool used within the -community is , a package developed and supported by CCSE that is designed specifically for highly efficient visualization of block-structured hierarchical AMR data.
+The standard tool used within the AMReX-community is AmrVis, a package developed and supported by CCSE that is designed specifically for highly efficient visualization of block-structured hierarchical AMR data.
-Plotfiles can also be viewed using the , , and  packages.
+Plotfiles can also be viewed using the VisIt, ParaView, and yt packages.
-Particle data can be viewed using .
+Particle data can be viewed using ParaView.
 Refer to Chapter `[Chap:Visualization] <#Chap:Visualization>`__ for how to use each of these tools.